JohnstoneKats/SequencingDataAnalysis/M6A-seq/READMEv2.md

 ### Optional QC

-You can run FastQC both before and after trimming to visualise the effect of trimming:
+You can run FastQC before this step as well to quantify the effect of trimming and filtering:

 ```
 module load fastqc

-d=$(dirname $1)

-echo ${1}

-fastqc -o ${d} -f fastq --noextract -t 8 ${1}
+fastqc -o fastqc -f fastq --noextract -t 8 *.fastq.gz

 ```

 ## Aligning Fastq Files
-Fastq files are aligned to the Mouse genome (mm10) using STAR.
+Fastq files are then aligned to the mouse genome (mm10) using STAR.
 The resulting sam files are sorted, converted to bam and indexed with samtools.

 You will need to run star genomeGenerate first to generate the reference genome, ensure ```--sjdbOverhang``` is set to fragment size - 1
+Reference files used here are the default reference files in /data/

 ```
 module load star